deepomicslab/TCRsep/README.md

 Note that some files were saved in the compressed format, requiring the argument `compression='gzip'` to load.

+## Results replication
+We have prepared a replication protocol of the benchmarking experiments in our manuscript.
+We are downloading it from our server and will upload it to public data holder shortly.
+If you have any question or problem for this replication protocal, please contact yuepjiang3-c@my.cityu.edu.hk.
+We will answer you inquries as soon as possible.

 ## Contact
 ```
 Author: Yuepeng Jiang